CosmaVergari/os161-vm/README.md

 > NEW VERSION

-The part analized and modified are the ones regarding `runprogram`,`loadelf` and the TLB invalidation process in the context swith.
-The latter is performed in `as_destroy`
+The part analized and modified are the ones regarding `runprogram`,`loadelf` and the TLB invalidation process in the context switch.
+The latter is performed in `as_destroy`.

 ### runprogram
 In `runprogram` the program file is opened using `vfs_open`, and then a new address space is created and activated ( using `as_create` and `as_activate`).
 The file is loaded in memory using the `load_elf` function and at the end the user stack is defined through `as_define_stack`and the new process is entered ( `enter_new_process` ).
 The major fix to this function is that to allow the on demand paging the program file has to be opened during the whole execution of the program and so there is no call no `vfs_close` that will be executed only when the program terminates its execution ( in `as_destroy`).